Carl Leaburn: Wimbledon

+Later career

+He was eventually sold to Queens Park Rangers on 31 December 2001 where he played only one game against Reading before being released.
+He then dropped into non-League football with Grays Athletic where he scored nine times between December 2002 and May 2005 when he ended his football career.

+Media career

 After retiring, Leaburn completed a study for a BTEC Radio Broadcasting course.
 He worked for BBC London as a match summariser and interviewer.
 He now works for Premier League productions as a match analyst and occasionally as a security guard for the Canary Wharf estate.
 Leaburn also worked with Redstone.fm, a community radio station for Redhill, Reigate and Banstead.

 Personal life

-Leaburn’s son is current Charlton Athletic forward Miles Leaburn.
+Leaburn's son is current Charlton Athletic forward Miles Leaburn.